Robert Falconer

-Sir Robert Alexander Falconer (10 February 1867 - 4 November 1943) was a Canadian academic, Calvinist and bible scholar.
+Sir Robert Alexander Falconer (10 February 1867 - 4 November 1943) was a Canadian academic, Calvinist and bible scholar who was the fifth president of the University of Toronto, serving from 1907 to 1932.

 Early life

 Of Scottish descent, Falconer was born on February 10, 1867, in Charlottetown, Prince Edward Island, the eldest child of a Presbyterian minister and his wife.
 He attended high school in Port of Spain, Trinidad while his father was posted there and won a scholarship to the University of Edinburgh in Scotland.
 He graduated MA in 1889 and then spent three years at the divinity school of the Free Church of Scotland.

 Career

 Falconer was ordained in 1892 but never held a clerical position.
 He returned to Canada that year and took a lecturership in New Testament Greek and exegesis at the Presbyterian College in Halifax.
 He also began to publish articles in learned journals.
 In 1902 Falconer received a D.Litt. from Edinburgh University.

 Advocacy and knighthood

 In 1907 he became president of the University of Toronto.
 He steered a middle path, combining pure scholarship with practicality.
 Thus he introduced more vocational subjects, while also developing higher degree programmes.
 He sought to maximise the independence of the university, battling unsuccessfully to retain German faculty members in 1914.
 Nonetheless he was knighted in 1917 for his advocacy of wartime recruitment.
 Falconer believed in the need to increase public awareness of, and accessibility to, Canada's historical records.
 He was a long time member of The Champlain Society's Council, serving as its Vice-President (1909-1935) and President (1936-42).

 Falconer wrote several books on current affairs, including The German Tragedy and its Meaning for Canada (1915), Idealism in National Character (1920) and The United States as a Neighbour (1925).
 He was an advocate of broad cooperation between the English speaking nations in international affairs, but was concerned to avoid American dominance of these relationships.